A Complete Garage Door Material Guide

 6. Vinyl

-Vinyl garage door materials are rigid and damage resistant.
-Vinyl can also be an affordable and low-maintenance material.
-Manufacturers secure vinyl garage doors against a metal frame giving them a rigid core and structure.
+Vinyl garage doors are rigid and damage-resistant.
+These garage door materials can be secured against a metal frame, giving them a rigid core and structure.
 Vinyl garage door materials also contain polystyrene insulation to reinforce the door’s strength and damage resistance.

 Vinyl garage doors come in various sophisticated designs to enhance your home’s visual appeal.
 However, one of the main drawbacks of vinyl is that once you pick a design and color, you’re stuck with it.
 Repainting a vinyl garage door is challenging, so settling on a timeless color and design is essential.